Physiome

 structure (genome, proteome, and morphome).
 The term comes from "physio-" (nature) and "-ome" (as a whole).
+The study of physiome is called physiomics.

 The concept of a physiome project was presented to the International Union of Physiological Sciences (IUPS) by its Commission on Bioengineering in Physiology in 1993.
 A workshop on designing the Physiome Project was held in 1997.
 At its world congress in 2001, the IUPS designated the project as a major focus for the next decade.
 The project is led by the Physiome Commission of the IUPS.

 Other research initiatives related to the physiome include: